 April is one of our two favorite months to streamer fish in Montana, with the other being October.
 Low angling pressure and a long hungry winter means the trout are generally more willing to chase down a large meal.
 Flashy and bright patterns fished well will produce.
 Often the early morning bite on cooler days in April make for only fair nymphing and slow dry fly fishing, great time to fish a streamer.

 April Fly Fishing Trips

-April 15 marks the beginning of the prime season for fly fishing trips with the Montana Angling Company and our Montana fly fishing guides.
+April 1st marks the beginning of the prime season for fly fishing trips with the Montana Angling Company and our Montana fly fishing guides.
 All of our rivers are fishing well and pressure is low.
-We run our Spring Special Fly Fishing Trips through the month of April, allowing anglers to take advantage of great fishing at a great rate.
+Anglers can expect productive fly fishing on all our our Montana fly fishing trips in April.

 Anglers joining us on a Montana fly fishing trip in April can expect float trips on the Missouri River, Madison River, and Yellowstone River to be productive and well suited for anglers of all skills levels.
 Seasoned anglers will be treated to great fly fishing throughout the day, using all tactics, with a focus on dry fly fishing in the afternoons.
 Beginner anglers can expect favorable conditions for having fun on the water as well as learning and improving their fly fishing skills.